Optimize Editing Forms - CMCC 12

 User-Group-Specific Editing Forms

-To accommodate different user groups, CoreMedia Studio allows you to restrict the visibility of form components based on group membership.
-In a typical scenario, business users may be categorized as either power users - who are highly familiar with the system - or casual users, who create or edit content only occasionally.
+CoreMedia Studio allows you to restrict the visibility of form components based on group membership.
+Business users are typically categorized as power users (highly familiar with the system) or casual users (who create or edit content occasionally).

 Config(CMArticleForm, {